cheapjack/MoT/README.md

 ###Resources

-This uses Martin O'Hanlon's [mcpi](https://github.com/martinohanlon/mcpi) the Minecraft: Pi Edition API Python Library and his and Zhuowei's [Canary Raspberry Juice](https://github.com/martinohanlon/CanaryRaspberryJuice) plugin for use with FACT's CloudMaker Minecraft Server
+This uses Martin O'Hanlon's [mcpi API](https://github.com/martinohanlon/mcpi) the Minecraft: Pi Edition API Python Library and his and Zhuowei's [Canary Raspberry Juice](https://github.com/martinohanlon/CanaryRaspberryJuice) plugin for use with FACT's CloudMaker Minecraft Server

 You can view the [Minecraft CloudMaker Server with this link](http://mc.fact.co.uk:8123/)

 ###Requirements

-You need to clone this repo into your home directory and edit the server.py file depending on whether you are connecting to CloudMaker on a pi or not.
+You need to clone this repo into your home directory and edit the `server.py` file depending on whether you are connecting to CloudMaker on a pi or not.

+Change the flag `is_pi = True` if you are using a Pi to interact with the server Change the flag `is_pi = False` if you are using PC/MAC/Linux to interact with the server

 You also need to edit your minecraft user profile to play `version 1.7.9` to make sure all our plugins work nicely.
-Updates are on the way.
+Updates on the way.

 ###Quickstart